awisa-cpu/awisa-cpu/README.md

 - 👋 Hi, I’m @I_AM_AWISA_DESTINY
 - 👀 I’m interested in developing with Java, Kotlin, JavaScript, CSS and HTML.
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA and Kotlin language
-- 💞️ I’m open to collaborate on web development, Andriod apps build and Enterprise build projects
+- 💞️ I’m open to collaborate on Backend development,  Andriod and Cross-Platform apps build and Enterprise build projects
 - 📫 How to reach me ...

 <!---